dherrendoerfer/altair-8800-again/README.md

 Link to the Teensy firmware fork of the Altair8800 repo:
 https://github.com/dherrendoerfer/Altair8800

-Further required liraries to use the Teensy code:
+Further required libraries to use the Teensy code:
 https://github.com/dherrendoerfer/uVGA
 https://github.com/PaulStoffregen/WS2812Serial